ccweerasinghe1994/weback-up-and-running/docs/chapter_1/chapter_1.md

 #### 1.1.2.1 Note

-Source code refers to the original application before it is bundled.
+Source code refers to the `original` application before it is bundled.
-Development code refers to the application after it is placed in the Node.js environment and bundled in developmental mode.
-A more "tightly packed" version of the bundle is produced in production mode, but this version is difficult to work on.
-Therefore, the development code can be altered to some degree after it is bundled, which is very useful, for example, in a case where you are altering a database's connection configurations.
+Development code refers to the application after it is placed in the `Node.js` environment and `bundled` in` developmental mode`.
+A more `"tightly packed"` version of the bundle is produced in `production mode`, but this version is `difficult` to work on.
+Therefore, the development code can be `altered` to some degree after it is bundled, which is very useful, for example, in a case where you are altering a `database's connection configurations`.

 When working with `Webpack` 5, these phrases may present themselves and it is important that you don't get too confused by them.